Quimica-Teorica-IME/Machine_Learning_based_Hammett_constants/README.md

 The Python scripts used to carry out these analysis are also present in this directory (ML-python-scripts.zip)

-For more information, see the preprint of our work in the following link: https://doi.org/10.26434/chemrxiv-2023-5g6gp.
+For more information, see the published paper of our work in the following link: https://doi.org/10.1021/acs.joc.3c00410

 We hope our work will help you in any way possible and feel free to contact us.